QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 >**Note** Double check you have used the all connection string, it is very long and sometimes you may have not copied it all.

-1. Click **Send**.
+1. Select **Send**.
 The web test tool should return a status code of **201 Created** confirming success.

 1. Switch back to the Azure portal.
-Confirm the data source was created in Azure Search.
+Confirm the data source was created in Azure Cognitive Search.
 On the **Search service dashboard page**, verify the **Data Sources** link has a new item.
 You might need to wait a few minutes for the portal page to refresh.

 > **Tip** If you got a 403 or 404 error, check the request construction: `api-version=2019-05-06` should be on the endpoint, `api-key` should be in the Header after `Content-Type`, and its value must be valid for a search service.
 You can reuse the header for the remaining steps in this lab.